 On Whose Say So?

-So let me tell you what will upset you and that is not only hearing the idea that those who are feeble minded should be sterilized so that in a generation the feeble-minded will be wiped out from society completely.
-It is extremely painful when you hear this sentiment and you have to give credit to actors such as Pat Hingle for managing to sound convincing when it comes to their campaign for compulsory sterilization.
-There is also the sexism of the time with Melissa having to deal with the patronizing tone of her uncle who thinks she should be a mother and a wife rather than concerning herself with the law.
-Also on this side is another fantastic performance from Marlee Matlin as Carrie Buck as she does a fantastic job of delivering the raw emotion and pain of the abuse she suffers from the system.
+So let me tell you what will upset you in "Against Her Will: The Carrie Buck Story" and it starts with hearing the idea that those who are deemed to be feebleminded should be sterilized so that in a generation the feebleminded will be wiped out from society.
+I can't believe people actually thought this to be true and you have to give credit to actors, such as Pat Hingle, for managing to sound convincing when it comes to delivering not just the dialogue about compulsory sterilization but also the discriminatory nature of their characters.
+On top of this there is also the sexism of the time with Melissa having to contend with the patronizing tone of her uncle who thinks she should be a mother and a wife rather than concerning herself with the law.
+And then there is the abuse of the system with Marlee Matlin delivering a fantastic performance as Carrie Buck, bringing out the raw emotion and pain that Carrie suffers.